Books by Bill Wall

 In 1948, grandmaster David Bronstein (1924-2006) survived an assassination attack during the first chess Interzonal in Saltsjobaden, Sweden.
 On the last day, Bronstein was playing Tartakower when, suddenly, a Lithuanian made a lunge at Bronstein to kill him.
 Several spectators grabbed the would-be assassin.
 The attempted killer wanted to murder a Russian because he claimed the Russians were responsible for sending his sister to Siberia and murdering her.

-In 1950, Walter Bjornson of Vancouver was cut with a knife by his opponent during a chess game, leaving a 4 inch gash in his forearm.
+In 1950, Walter Bjornson of Vancouver, British Columbia, was cut with a knife by his opponent during a chess game, leaving a 4 inch gash in his forearm. [source: Chess Review, Feb 1951, p.
+38]

-In 1960, a U.S. sailor got in a fight with a spectator in a Greenwich Village bar when the spectator criticized the sailor’s chess game.
-The sailor struck the spectator with a broken beer bottle, which struck his jugular vein.
-The sailor was eventually acquitted of murder and was charged with accidental death instead.
+In On June 1, 1960, an American sailor, Michael L. George, got into a fight at a Greenwich Village bar, Chumley's at 86 Bedford Street, when a spectator criticized the sailor's chess game after he lost.
+The sailor struck the spectator (Clinton Curtis, a free lance editor from Miami) with a broken beer bottle, which cut his jugular vein, and he died.
+The sailor was eventually acquitted of murder and charged with accidental death instead. (sources: New York Times, June 2, 1960 and The Village Voice, June 8, 1960).

 In May 1962, during the Candidates Tournament in Curacao, Bobby Fischer and Pal Benko got into a fight after Fischer asked Bisguier to assist him during an adjournment.
 But Benko also wanted Bisguier to help with his own adjournment with Petrosian.
 Benko supposedly insulted Fischer and Benko responded by slapping Fischer.

-In 1964, chess master Raymond Weinstein killed an 83-year old man in a nursing home.
-He was judged mentally ill and is confined to Ward’s Island for the mentally ill.
+In 1964, chess master Raymond Weinstein (1941- ) killed an 83-year old man in a nursing home.
+He was judged mentally ill and is confined to Ward's Island for the mentally ill. [source: Tartajubow blog spot, Oct 11, 2011]

-In 1966, Mikhail Tal was beaten up and hit on the head with a beer bottle during the 1966 Olympiad in Havana.
-He was drinking and had been flirting with a woman in a bar when her jealous boyfriend got in a fight with Tal.
-He missed the first five rounds of the Havana Chess Olympiad because of his injuries.
+In 1966, ex-world chess champion Mikhail Tal (1936-1992) was beaten up and hit on the head with a beer bottle during the 1966 Olympiad in Havana.
+He was drinking and had been flirting with a woman in a bar when her drunk jealous boyfriend got in a fight with Tal.
+He missed the first five rounds of the Havana Chess Olympiad because of his injuries. [source: "17th Chess Olympiad: Havana 1966," olimpbase.org]

 In 1979, Patrick McKenna, a prisoner in Nevada, strangled his Las Vegas cellmate, Jack J. Robles, after an argument over a chess game.
-At age 63, he has been on death row for over 30 years.
-He was denied the latest in a long line of appeals.
+He has been on death row for over 30 years.
+He was denied the latest in a long line of appeals. [source: Pinnock, "10 Facts About the Most Dangerous Criminal in Nevada — Patrick McKenna," ranker.com, Jan 17, 2020]

 In the 1980s, the Soviet Union banned cosmonauts from playing chess in space with each other (they can play against ground control personnel) after a fist fight once broke out between cosmonauts over a chess game.